Menu Close

 • Have kinky sex or romantic sex?

-When it comes to dirty talk, there are some phrases we say while in the act that we don’t realize fall into the bucket of “dirty talk”, like:
+When it comes to talking dirty, there are some phrases we say while in the act that we don’t realize fall into the bucket of “dirty talk,” like:

 • Telling your partner “Yes!
 Don’t Stop!” and “That feels so good, right there!” is a great way to communicate that you enjoy what they are doing.
 Give yourself carte blanche to be as specific as possible because it’ll lead to more consistent sexual satisfaction.